 5.2.
 Weak and Strong Scaling of MPMICE for Detonation Problem.
-Using our benchmark problem (see Section 4.1) to understand the scaling characteristics of Uintah and its simulation components (namely MPMICE), we have developed engineering guidelines to ensure scalability at the largest core counts of interest.
-In particular, we have found that the patches should have sufficient resolution, minimally 512 cells per patch.
-There should be approximately one patch per core.
+Using the benchmark problem (see Section 4.1) to understand the scaling characteristics of Uintah and its MPMICE simulation component, engineering guidelines to ensure scalability at the largest core counts of interest have been developed.
+In particular, it was determined that the patches should have sufficient resolution, minimally 512 cells per patch and that there should be approximately one patch per core.
 During the strong scalability performance runs, the total number of patches and resolution were fixed while the core count was increased.
 At the largest core count run, it was necessary to adjust the number of patches for the finest level such that the total count did not exceed the number of cores.
-In fact, we observed excellent strong scaling characteristics even when the number of patches was approximately 85% of the total core count.
+In fact, good strong scaling was observed even when the number of patches was approximately 85% of the total core count.

-Although we have spent considerable effort characterizing our benchmark problem at varying resolutions, the real interest is to improve Uintah such that real engineering problems of interest can perform at the scales necessary to provide meaningful results as quickly as possible.
-Scaling of benchmark problems has little value if the real problems do not.
-With that in mind, we have taken a configuration of the detonation problem described in Section 3 and using the insight gained from our benchmark characterizations to demonstrate the scalability up to 512K cores on DOE Mira.
-Figure 4 shows the strong and weak scaling results for this calculation, run for ten timesteps (without AMR, as this was exercised at scale in the previous case) but with a mesh that had three refinement levels were used with four different grid resolutions for the real detonation calculation.
+Although considerable effort was spent characterizing our benchmark problem at varying resolutions, the real interest is to improve Uintah's performance on real engineering problems of interest.
+Scaling of benchmark problems has little value if the real problems do not scale.
+With that in mind, an example of the detonation problem described in Section 3 was used with the insight gained from our benchmark characterizations to demonstrate the scalability up to 512K cores on DOEs Mira.
+Figure 4 shows good strong scaling, through the four solid lines for four problem sizes (each a factor of eight larger than the last) and reasonable weak scaling (the four dashed lines) showing slightly increasing execution time as the workload per core is constant across the same four increasing problem sizes.
+The problem was only run for ten timesteps (without AMR, as this was exercised at scale in the previous case) but with a mesh that had three refinement levels were used with four different grid resolutions for the real detonation calculation.
 For the largest case, there were 446,880 patches and 1.37 billion cells and 7.75 billion particles.